taiyakihitotsu/foxp/DEV.md

 To translate TypeScript values to CionLisp's values, in the other words, values to types, it's written in `compiler.ts`.
 Wrappes of `foxp.ts` use it to decide a value of [c.SexprKey].
 The code base picks them when doing type-checks via pre-conditions, implemented in `pre.ts`.
  - compiler: This uses `type-util.ts`
- - type-util:
+ - type-util: Utils and for TypeScript value / type to Cion Sexpr.
- - pre:
+ - pre: Pre-conditions for the alternative type checker.
+They are strings which are pred functions in Cion.
- - merge: uses for pre-conditions.
+ - merge: This is merging strings which expresses pre-condition.

 Rational numbers should be passed with string, like `foxp.putPrim('3/2')`.
 This is implemented with `mathjs`.
  - fraction: a simple utils.